Alaska Airlines – missing baggage fee disclosures

 In a Petition for Rulemaking filed this week with the US Department of Transportation, Mike Borsetti and I ask DOT to affirm that passengers have the right to record what they lawfully see and hear on and around aircraft.
 We explain why such recordings are in the public interest, and we present the troubling experiences of passengers who have tried to record but have been punished for doing so.
 We conclude with specific proposed provisions to protect passenger rights.

 One need not look far to see the impact of passenger recordings.
-When United summoned security officers who assaulted passenger David Dao, who had done nothing worse than peacefully remain in the seat he had paid for, five passenger recordings provided the crucial proof to rebut the officers’ false claim that Dao was “swinging his arms up and down with a closed fist,” then “started flailing and fighting” as he was removed (not to mention United CEO Oscar Munoz’s false contention that Dao was “disruptive and belligerent”).
+United recently summoned security officers who assaulted passenger David Dao, who had done nothing worse than peacefully remain in the seat he had paid for.
+The officers falsely claimed that Dao was “swinging his arms up and down with a closed fist,” then “started flailing and fighting” as he was removed.
+United CEO Oscar Munoz’s falsely claimed that Dao was “disruptive and belligerent”.
+Fortunately, five passenger recordings provided the crucial proof to rebut those claims.
 Dao and the interested public are fortunate that video disproved these allegations.
-But imagine if United had demanded that other passengers onboard turn off their cameras before security officers boarded, or delete their recordings afterward and prove that they had done so, all consistent with passengers experiences we report in our Petition for Rulemaking.
-Had United made such demands, the false allegations would have gone unchallenged and justice would not have been done.
+But imagine if United had demanded that other passengers onboard turn off their cameras before security officers boarded, or delete their recordings afterward and prove that they had done so — consistent with passenger experiences we report in our Petition for Rulemaking.
+Had United made such demands, the officers’ false allegations would have gone unchallenged and justice would not have been done.
 Hence our insistence that recordings are proper even–indeed, especially–without the permission of the airline staff, security officers, and others who are recorded.

 Our filing: